-BCC's one-stop Career Center provides career planning and job search assistance to students and members of the community.
-The Center provides one-on-one career advising, career and job search classes and workshops, job search assistance, work-study and internship opportunities, and computerized career and job search resources.
+BCC's one-stop Career Center provides career planning and job search assistance to students, prospective students, alumni, and community members.
+The Center provides one-on-one career advising, job search assistance, internship and work study programs, and computerized career and job search resources.